 Muscles not only add a toned and fit appearance to the body, but also aid in the performance of a number of important everyday tasks.
-It should come as no surprise, then, that many individuals are interested in gaining lean muscle mass -- especially as they age.
-According to the American College of Sports Medicine, participating in a strength-training routine is crucial for those who want to build muscle mass.
-Following a healthy diet, avoiding weight loss, and getting adequate amounts of rest are also important steps for those who want to gain lean muscle.
+It should come as no surprise, then, that many individuals are interested in gaining lean muscle mass — to look better, counter the effects of aging and to perform better in sport.

 Video of the Day